 Prior to moving to Ontario to train, Jennifer won junior and open titles throughout Atlantic Canada, competed nationally and internationally, and received a National Achievement Award for Amateur Sport.
 Jennifer was granted an NCAA Division 1 tennis scholarship to the University of South Florida, during which time her team was four-time conference champions.

-Jennifer remains engaged as an active tennis player at the Toronto Lawn and Davisville Tennis Clubs, and competes regularly in seniors tennis tournaments in Canada and abroad.
-She also acts as a member of the Tennis Canada Board of Directors, is Past-President of the Board of Directors of the Toronto Lawn Tennis Club and is a director of Toronto Swim Club.
+Jennifer remains engaged as an active tennis player at the Toronto Lawn Tennis Club and competes regularly in seniors tennis tournaments in Canada and abroad.
+She is also the Chair of the Board of Directors of Tennis Canada and is Past-President of the Board of Directors of the Toronto Lawn Tennis Club.

 Ms. O’Gorman has a background in sports, education, and retail management in the private club industry, and extensive experience with program development.

 Beginning her career in Winnipeg as a high school teacher, she later relocated in Toronto and has worked at the Toronto Cricket Skating & Curling Club, the Granite Club, and the Badminton & Racquet Club in various senior Professional and Sport Management roles.
 More recently, she has managed the retail sports shops for the Mayfair Clubs.

 She’s a graduate of the University of Manitoba, a former Top 10 player in badminton, squash and tennis, and was recently inducted into the Tennis Manitoba Hall of Fame for her competitive achievements, and patronage.

 As a volunteer, she is a Past President of Tennis Manitoba, the National Association of North American Club Athletic Directors, and currently sits as a Board Member of the Meadowbrook Golf & Country Club.